mmmirrra/mmmirrra.github.io/_posts/2024-03-28-Computer-telecommunications.markdown

 - A small chip, which is the advantage of DRAM, and a memory mobile DRAM that satisfies the low power consumption, which is the advantage of SRAM, at the same time
 - Convergence of smartphones and various wearable devices.
 Biometric functions.
 Customized information according to user's status, location, and taste is provided
 - Low power consumption, faster processing, thin and light
-- Data processing on computers: audio, video, animation, digital multimedia, big data
+- Data processing on computers : audio, video, animation, digital multimedia, big data
 - Global computer usage environment based on the Internet.
 Social change in all fields centered on virtual space.
 VR.
 AR.
 Metaverse
 - AI (Artificial Intelligence) Computer.
 Learningable neural network computers.
 Machine learning
 - In the future, light, superconductor-operated computers.
 A computer resembling a human neural network.
 Ultra-fast, ultra-small, ultra-light, ultra-low-cost computers that understand languages.
 Quantum computer
-- Ubiquitous and Internet of Things (IoT): Smart Cities
+- Ubiquitous and Internet of Things (IoT) : Smart Cities

 #### Generational Characteristics of Computer Industry Development
 // 컴퓨터산업 발전의 세대별 특징